sairaatta/conquer_chess/docs/rulebook/README.md

   move.
 After waiting for the duration of one chess move, black can start doing its many moves.

 - 1.3.
-A player is said to ‘have the move’ when his/her opponent’s move has been ‘made’.
+A player is said to ‘have the move' when his/her opponent's move has been ‘made'.

   In Conquer Chess, however, this rule is void: players can do multiple moves in succession or do nothing for as long as desired.

 - 1.4.
-The objective of each player is to place the opponent’s king ‘under attack’ in such a way that the opponent has no legal move.
+The objective of each player is to place the opponent's king ‘under attack' in such a way that the opponent has no legal move.

   In Conquer Chess, there is a second goal: reducing the health of the opponent's king to zero.

 - `[1.4.1]`.
-The player who achieves this goal is said to have ‘checkmated’ the opponent’s king and to have won the game `[1.4.1a]`.
+The player who achieves this goal is said to have ‘checkmated' the opponent's king and to have won the game `[1.4.1a]`.
-  Leaving one’s own king under attack `[1.4.1b]`, exposing one’s own king to attack `[1.4.1c]` and also ’capturing’ the opponent’s king is not allowed `[1.4.1d]`.
+  Leaving one's own king under attack `[1.4.1b]`, exposing one's own king to attack `[1.4.1c]` and also 'capturing' the opponent's king is not allowed `[1.4.1d]`.

   In Conquer Chess, a checkmate is a direct win, even when the opponent's king has full health and the attackers have low health.